 Grass pollen season brings an increase in asthma and hay fever.
 It also brings the chance of thunderstorm asthma.
 For people with asthma or hay fever, especially those who experience wheezing or coughing with their hay fever, thunderstorm asthma can be sudden, serious and even life threatening.

-In Victoria, the grass pollen season runs from October through December.
-As the season approaches, there are some things you can do to prepare and protect yourself and those in your care:
+There are some things you can do to prepare and protect yourself and those in your care:

 If you’ve ever had asthma – talk to your doctor about what you can do to help protect yourself from the risk of thunderstorm asthma this pollen season, including updating your asthma action plan.
 Remember, taking an asthma preventer properly and regularly is key to preventing asthma, including thunderstorm asthma.